codedx/codedx-kubernetes/codedx-tool-orchestration/README.md

 ## Installing the Chart

-Using this chart requires [Helm](https://docs.helm.sh/), a Kubernetes package manager.
-You can find instructions for installing and initializing Helm [here](https://docs.helm.sh/using_helm/).
+Using this chart requires [Helm v3](https://docs.helm.sh/), a Kubernetes package manager.
+You can find instructions for installing Helm [here](https://helm.sh/docs/intro/install/).

-After initializing Helm for the first time, run `helm version` repeatedly until you see a specific server version in the output.
-If you see the "could not find a ready tiller pod" message, Helm has not yet initialized.

 ### Add Required Repositories

-This chart contains references to MinIO and Argo, so you must add the following Helm repositories before installing the chart.
+This chart contains references to MinIO and Argo, so you must add the following Helm repository before installing the chart.

 ```
-helm repo add minio https://codedx.github.io/charts
+helm repo add minio https://codedx.github.io/codedx-kubernetes
-helm repo add argo https://argoproj.github.io/argo-helm
 ```

 ### Your Installation Options File